 Conversely, this can be seen as a proof that consciousness must exist in the computed transition between states and not the states themselves, otherwise time and space cannot exist.

-By modifying causal dynamical triangulation to a stochastic model in which all nodes generate all other nodes and discarding nodes and edges which occur a lower cardinality times, the constraints of both a time-origin plane and edge coincidence can be discarded, fully generating observed spacetime without realism, locality, or time.
+By modifying causal dynamical triangulation to a stochastic model in which all nodes generate all other nodes and discarding nodes and edges which occur a lower cardinality of times, the constraints of both a time-origin plane and requiring edges to coincide can be discarded, fully generating observed spacetime without realism, locality, or time.

 The hard problem of consciousness is not that it’s undefinable that experiences can exist.
 Any data processing can generate experience and there’s nothing essentially “red” other than its association with other red things any more than the word “lofty,” or any other word in any language has qualia beyond its position in a network of connected ideas.
 The hard problem is of time.
 How can information processing that can be reduced to states experience the passage of time or weave together multiple states into continuous experience?